scopplestone/testing/docs/userguide/introduction.md

 # Introduction

- [**PICLas**](https://github.com/piclas-framework/piclas)  is a three-dimensional simulation framework for Particle-in-Cell, Direct Simulation Monte Carlo and other particle methods that can be coupled for the simulation of collisional plasma flows.
  It features a high-order discontinuous
  Galerkin (DG) simulation module for the solution of the time-dependent Maxwell equations on unstructured hexahedral elements in three space dimensions.